 Organizational structure: both are large yet efficient

-When companies get too big, the risk is that they also get to slow in making a decision.
-However, for companies, like Coca-Cola and PepsiCo which focus on the consumer markets, it is critical to have a lean decision-making process, where layers of management need to be avoided.
+When companies get too big, the risk is that they also get too slow in making a decision.
+However, for companies, like Coca-Cola and PepsiCo, which focus on the consumer markets, it is critical to have a lean decision-making process, where layers of management need to be avoided.

 Distribution strategy: both Coca-Cola and PepsiCo distribution systems are their key advantage